HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - First pain points come then solution and then the a great product comes.

 - Yoga - To "know" your body in the best possible way.
 Gym - To "grow" your body in the best possible way.

+- Your birth certificate is not your responsibility but your passport is. choose your destiny, oh awakened one!

+- Grooming n fitness is super important . the 80% folks must pay attention to their style , grooming , conversation skills , fitness .

+- These days it's better to be a hardcore Introvert in public places.
+Keeping shut your mouth is the most Wisest thing to do rather than come into some confronting situations with such A*****s.

+- There is one, and only one sin that God does not, indeed cannot forgive, and that is any sin that no forgiveness is sought for.
+It’s not because God is powerless to do so, or unwilling to do so, but because He will not override our free will.
+He won’t force his grace and mercy on us if we decide we don’t want it.
+If someone decides they don’t want or need forgiveness, God will let them go on, patiently waiting for them to seek his mercy.
+Every sin is forgivable by God, and nobody is beyond the reach of His mercy.

+- Imagine you’re staring out the window, thinking about flying dragons, magical forests, or becoming a superhero.
+That’s called daydreaming—it’s like letting your mind play and imagine fun things, even if they aren’t real.
+This article says that people today don’t daydream as much anymore.
+Why?
+Because we’re always looking at our phones, watching videos, or scrolling through apps.
+Our brains don’t get bored enough to just imagine things on their own.
+But being bored is actually good sometimes—it helps our imagination grow!
+The writer is worried that kids and adults are forgetting how to let their minds wander and create fun stories inside their heads.
+He thinks daydreaming is important because it helps us become more creative, kind, and thoughtful.
+Put the phone down sometimes.
+Stare out the window.
+Let your brain go on a little adventure all by itself.

 ## Others